fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 Similar to how the global offset table redirects position-independent address calculations to absolute locations, the procedure linkage table(*`PLT`*) redirects position-independent function calls to absolute locations.

+The `PLT` consists entirely of stubs of a well-defined format, dedicated to directing calls from the `.text` section to the appropriate library location.

+> `.plt` is a code section that contains executable code, just like `.text`, while `.got` and `.got.plt` are both data section.

 The dynamic section `DT_PLTREL`(0000000000000014)=0x7 shows its type of reloc in PLT is `DT_RELA`.

 Relocation section `.rela.plt` defines five `R_AARCH64_JUMP_SLOT`s pointing to GOT entries with offest.
 The indexes of the dynamic symbols are 3,5,6,7,8.